pingcap/docs/tidb-cloud/notification-2024-04-09-monitoring-features-maintenance.md

 ---
 title: 2024-04-09 TiDB Cloud Monitoring Features Maintenance Notification
-summary: Learn about the details of TiDB Cloud monitoring features maintenance on April 9, 2024, such as the maintenance window, reason, and impact.
+summary: Learn about the details of the TiDB Cloud monitoring features maintenance on April 9, 2024, such as the maintenance window, reason, and impact.
 ---

 # [2024-04-09] TiDB Cloud Monitoring Features Maintenance Notification